Tasman Abyssal Plain: Geology

 The eastern Australian abyss was formed around 90–52 million years ago during the tectonic breaking of Australian and New Zealand continental masses.
 A south-north expanding ridge previously existed at the plain's centre.
 Thereafter, the north–south string of Tasmantid seamounts were formed along the Lord Howe Rise by the Australian plate shifting over a crustal centre from 33.5 to 6.4 million years ago.
 The current basement depths and the sediment thickness hint a Cretaceous age.
 Today, the abyssal plain stretches from the Chesterfield and Marion plateaus near Queensland's coastal areas, in the north, (at 24°S), to Tasmania's south (48°S), before heading into the Southern Ocean.

 The upper continental slope off eastern Australia is largely arched from the shelf break down to 1500 m.
 At mid slope depths, around 3000 m, it is more indented, with the higher section occasionally forming an escarpment.
 Finally, on the lower slope, a series of tread-like rocky racks can be found down to the abyssal plain 4500 m to 5000 m.
 The periphery is repeatedly divided by canyons, some of which begin at shelf depths and depressions due to failing of the incline.
 The International Ocean Discovery Program had a site located 945 km east of Australia, a site that was on an oceanic crust of Late Cretaceous that was formed 74–83 million years ago.
 Local seismic reflection data indicate a thick series of sediments, around 800 m, that are deformed by reverse faults and folds.

-Although the basin's average maximum depth is around 5000 m, there are several small depressions that are deeper; a maximum depth of 5943 m has been discovered just the northwest of Sydney.
-Towards the south of the eastern Australian abyss, the basin is confined by the Indo-Antarctic Ridge with a depth of less than 3500 m, thereby restricting the northern movement of deep Antarctic waters.
-The link between the eastern Australian abyss and the Coral Sea is over a ridge where the depth is generally less than 3000 m.
+The basin has an average maximum depth of approximately 5000 m, although several smaller depressions extend deeper, with the greatest recorded depth of 5943 m located just northwest of Sydney.
+At the southern end of the eastern Australian abyss, the basin is bounded by the Indo-Antarctic Ridge, where depths are generally less than 3500 m, limiting the northward movement of deep Antarctic waters.
+To the north, the eastern Australian abyss is connected to the Coral Sea by a ridge with depths generally shallower than 3000 m.
 The eastern Australian continental shelf is comparatively narrow compared with the rest of the continent, since the shelf breaks just 15 km away from the coast, where the beginning of the abyssal plain may be as proximate as 60 km from the coast.
-Geomorphological features in the eastern margin include plateaus, basins, terraces, holes, and submarine canyons.
+Geomorphological features in the eastern margin include plateaus, basins, terraces, holes, and submarine canyons, with one prominent example being Bass Canyon.